 The Committee Chair asks if there are any objections to the proposed changes or if additional wording changes are needed for clarification.

-Trade Secret List
+Trade Secret Items

-The Committee will identify a trade secret list of information, documents, and/or presentation materials that contain potential trade secrets used in the design or construction of the hurricane loss model that the Commission wants the modeling organization to visually display or discuss during the closed portion of a Commission meeting to review models for acceptability.
+The Committee will identify trade secret information, documents, and/or presentation materials that contain potential trade secrets used in the design or construction of the hurricane loss model that the Commission wants the modeling organization to visually display or discuss during the closed portion of a Commission meeting to review models for acceptability.

 The meeting of the Acceptability Process Committee will proceed differently, but will follow a similar logical pattern as described above.
 The Acceptability Process Committee will start by reviewing the “Process for Determination of the Acceptability of a Computer Simulation Model.”
 All proposed changes will be discussed.
 Any modifications will be considered.
 Objections and comments will be solicited from those participating.
 Finally, any wording or formatting issues will be discussed.